 Mr Thompson was last seen at his home in St Peter's Street.

 His work van was seen in St Albans Road and Leavesden Road in Watford close to the time he went missing.

 It was discovered in Robin Hood Drive in Bushey on 4 May.

-Detectives searched a flat in St Albans and believe it was the last place Murray visited.'Traumatic' time
+Detectives searched a flat in St Albans and believe it was the last place Murray visited.

 His parents Geraldine Woodstock and Tony Thompson, who have previously offered £5,000 for information, added: "It's been over seven months without our son and we are still devastated.